mhowey/es6-blog/src/pages/2019/04.06/organizing-styled-components/index.md

 So that gives us the knowledge that these components are using very specific class names that are not going to be influenced by other parts of the application.
 In fact, the prefix "Lib" is actually the filename.
 So this is fantastic - knowing this, we now have a way to namespace our components just by organizing them into intentionally named files.

 Awesome.
 So styled-components gives us encapsulated styles that are unique.
 This helps us write css without needing to worry as much about CSS "Leakage" and overriding.
 Another great feature of styled-components is the ability to modify features based on a passed in property.
-Let's explore this by creating a small library of button with slightly different styles.
+Let's explore this by creating a **small library of buttons** with slightly different styles.

 ## Using Props in Styled-Components